-- 1 The TNC positions the tool in the spindle axis to the entered setup clearance above the workpiece surface at rapid traverse FMAX. - 2 If you enter a deepened starting point, the TNC moves at the defined positioning feed rate to the setup clearance above the deepened starting point. - 3 The tool drills to the first plunging depth at the programmed feed rate F. - 4 If you have programmed chip breaking, the tool then retracts by the entered retraction value.
-If you are working without chip breaking, the tool is moved at rapid traverse to the setup clearance, and then at FMAX to the entered starting position above the first plunging depth. - 5 The tool then advances with another infeed at the programmed feed rate.
-If programmed, the plunging depth is decreased after each infeed by the decrement. - 6 The TNC repeats this process (2 to 4) until the programmed total hole depth is reached. - 7 The tool remains at the hole bottom-if programmed-for the entered dwell time to cut free, and then retracts to the setup clearance at the retraction feed rate.
-If programmed, the tool moves to the 2nd setup clearance at FMAX.
+- 1 The TNC positions the tool in the tool axis at rapid traverse FMAX to the programmed set-up clearance above the workpiece surface. - 2 If you enter a deepened starting point, the TNC moves at the defined positioning feed rate to the set-up clearance above the deepened starting point. - 3 The tool drills to the first plunging depth at the programmed feed rate F. - 4 If you have programmed chip breaking, the tool then retracts by the entered retraction value.
+If you are working without chip breaking, the tool is moved at rapid traverse to the set-up clearance, and then at FMAX to the entered starting position above the first plunging depth. - 5 The tool then advances with another infeed at the programmed feed rate.
+If programmed, the plunging depth is decreased after each infeed by the decrement. - 6 The TNC repeats this process (2 to 4) until the programmed total hole depth is reached. - 7 The tool remains at the hole bottom-if programmed-for the entered dwell time to cut free, and then retracts to the set-up clearance at the retraction feed rate.
+If programmed, the tool moves to the 2nd set-up clearance at FMAX.